elast27/WordleBot/README.md

 # WordleBot

 Hi there!
 This is a little Wordle bot side project I am using to efficiently solve the daily Wordle.
+Currently the bot has a 100% success rate and an average solve of 3.30 guesses.

 ## Explanation of the Code
 The bot uses user input in four seperate places: